lxz-X/metahuman_rig_transfer/README.md

 # Metahuman Rig Transfer Script
 A series of python scripts to modify the metahuman rig into a new one for Maya.
+For unreal use Mesh to Metahuman or houdini.

 Link to youtube video demo - https://www.youtube.com/watch?v=qF-z1aZQUYE